Private and In-Home Training

 - Waiting politely instead of bolting out an open door.

-When we come to your home (or whatever location you choose) for your private dog training lesson, we will spend between two and three hours.
+When we come to your home (or whatever location you choose) for your private dog training lesson, we will likely spend three hours.
 A long time, agreed!
 But we need this time to assess your needs and to explain to you the basis for positive reinforcement and the value of force-free training.
 We will also teach you and your dog numerous games and exercises, sometimes using your phone to video your dog so you will be able to reference it later.
 There is a LOT to learn!
 We do not merely want your dog to respond passively to a command; we will teach your dog to make correct choices on his own…and thus to have good manners without your constant intervention.

 After the lesson, you will receive a long and detailed Training Plan–complete with full descriptions of each behavior you worked on and tailored to your dog’s issues and your goals for him.
 The first session’s fee is $295; subsequent sessions, being shorter, are $175 each.